Easy Homemade Marshmallows

 Instructions

 - Line a pan or baking sheet with parchment paper (or use cooking spray).
-Whisk together the powdered sugar and corn starch and dust the lined pan.
+Whisk together the powdered sugar and cornstarch and dust the lined pan.